abhishekshah5486/Image_Editor/README.md

 # All the Functions Explanations:-

-1) GrayScaling : Here I First get the height and width of the image which i need to edit.
-Then I used a nested for loop for getting the particular pixel values of the image, then I set the all the pixel values to the new bufferred image where I particularly used the in-built function of 'BufferredImage.TYPE_BYTE_GRAY'.
-This runs and successfully creates a result image in the current working directory.
+1) GRAY SCALING :

+- The method first retrieves the height and width of the input image to determine its dimensions.
+- It creates a new BufferedImage, grayImage, with the same dimensions as the input image, but of type BufferedImage.TYPE_BYTE_GRAY, which represents a grayscale image.
+- It iterates over each pixel in the input image using nested loops.
+For each pixel, it retrieves the RGB value (color) and sets the corresponding pixel in the grayImage to the same value.
+This process effectively converts each color pixel to its grayscale equivalent.
+- After processing all pixels, the method returns the grayImage, which now contains the input image converted to grayscale.

+2) ROTATE ANTICLOCKWISE :

+- The method first retrieves the height and width of the input image to determine its dimensions.
+- It creates a new BufferedImage, outputImage, with swapped width and height compared to the input image, effectively creating a new image with rotated dimensions.
+- It iterates over each pixel in the input image using nested loops.
+For each pixel, it retrieves the RGB value (color) from the input image and sets it in the outputImage with the row and column positions swapped.
+This swapping of rows and columns results in the image being rotated 90 degrees anticlockwise.
+- After processing all pixels, the method returns the outputImage, which now contains the input image rotated 90 degrees anticlockwise.

+3) ROTATE CLOCKWISE :
+- The method first retrieves the height and width of the input image to determine its dimensions.
+- It creates a new BufferedImage, outputImage, with swapped width and height compared to the input image, effectively creating a new image with rotated dimensions.
+- It iterates over each pixel in the input image using nested loops.
+For each pixel, it retrieves the RGB value (color) from the input image and sets it in the outputImage with the row and column positions swapped.
+This swapping of rows and columns results in the image being rotated 90 degrees clockwise.
+- After processing all pixels, the method proceeds with an additional step to complete the clockwise rotation:
+   1) It calculates the new dimensions of the outputImage (swapped width and height).
+   2) It iterates through half of the newWidth (the width of the rotated image divided by 2 and the full newHeight.
+   3) For each pixel, it performs a swap operation between the left and right halves of the image columns, effectively rotating the image 90 degrees clockwise.
+- After processing all pixels, the method returns the outputImage, which now contains the input image rotated 90 degrees clockwise.

+5) VERTICAL INVERSION : This Java method, invertImageVertically, flips the input image vertically along its horizontal axis.
+It iterates through half of the image's height and swaps pixel values between the top and bottom halves to achieve vertical inversion.
+The result is returned as outputImage.

-2) RotateClockwise : Here I First get the height and width of the image which i need to edit.
+6) HORIZONTAL INVERSION : Here I First get the height and width of the image which i need to edit.
 Then I created a new bufferred Image in which I append the new changes.
-Then I used a nested for loop for getting the particular pixel values of the image, then I set the all the pixel values and set the columns and rows values in the new bufferred image and gave it the pixel values of the image rows and columns.
-This runs and successfully creates a result image in the current working directory with name rotatedImage.jpg.

-3) PrintRGBValues : Here I First get the height and width of the image which i need to edit.
-Then I created a new bufferred Image in which I append the new changes.
-Then I used a nested for loop for getting the particular pixel values of the image.
-Here the values which i get is of 32 bits out of which the first 8 bits are red pixel values and next 8 is of blue and next 8 of green and last 8 is the tranparency value.
-We cannot access these values directly so we use the color object to get those values.
-Color object have a method called 'getRed()' which gives the first 8 bits of the long 32 bits, similarly we can use the inbuilt functions to get the values of blue, green, transparency.

-4) VerticalInvert : Here I First get the height and width of the image which i need to edit.
-Then I created a new bufferred Image in which I append the new changes.
 Then I used a nested for loop for getting the particular pixel values of the image, then i set the values according to the need in the new bufferred image.
-This runs and successfully creates a result image in the current working directory with name VerticallyrotatedImage.jpg.

-5) HorizontallyInvert : Here I First get the height and width of the image which i need to edit.
-Then I created a new bufferred Image in which I append the new changes.
-Then I used a nested for loop for getting the particular pixel values of the image, then i set the values according to the need in the new bufferred image.
 This runs and successfully creates a result image in the current working directory with name HorizontallyrotatedImage.jpg.

-6) ChangeBrightness : Here I First get the height and width of the image which i need to edit.
+7) CHANGE BRIGHTNESS : Here I First get the height and width of the image which i need to edit.
 Then I created a new bufferred Image in which I append the new changes.
 Then I asked the user to enter the percent of brightness to increase between 1 to 100.
 After which I increased the red, green and blue pixel values by that much percent and if it exceeds 255 then i set it to 255 and similarly if it decreases from 0 then i set i to 0.This runs and successfully creates a result image in the current working directory with name changebright.jpg.